verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 Check out more at [https://docs.npmjs.com/cli/profile](https://docs.npmjs.com/cli/profile)

-## <a id="jwt-token"></a> JWT token
+## JWT Token

-Verdaccio suppports JWT - [JSON Web Tokens](https://jwt.io/) for authentication process.
-Previos version of verdaccio used `AES` token generator.
-The new JWT token standardises the process and provides an additonal mechanism for token generation.
-Verdaccio 4 still support the `AES` token generator.
+Verdaccio supports JWT - [JSON Web Tokens](https://jwt.io/) for the authentication.
+The previous version of Verdaccio used `AES` token generator.
+The new JWT token standardizes the process and provides an additional mechanism for token generation.
+Verdaccio@4.x still supports the `AES` token generator.

 [Click here for more information on new JWT tokens](https://medium.com/verdaccio/diving-into-jwt-support-for-verdaccio-4-88df2cf23ddc)

-## <a id="docker-improvements"></a> Docker improvements
+## Docker Improvements
 - https://github.com/verdaccio/verdaccio/pull/845
 @juanpicado

-## <a id="remove-node-6"></a> Drop Node 6 / npm 3 support
+## Drop Node 6 Support

 NodeJS 6 went to end of life on April 30, 2019.
-Verdaccio@4.x drops the support for node6 & npm 2.
-Now on, node 8 & npm 5 will be the minimum requirement. verdaccio@4.x also checks for the minimum node version. https://github.com/verdaccio/verdaccio/pull/968
+Verdaccio@4.x drops the support for Node 6 & npm 2.
+Now on, Node 8 & npm 5 will be the minimum requirement.
+Verdaccio@4.x also checks for the minimum node version. https://github.com/verdaccio/verdaccio/pull/968

 ## Plugins
 Verdaccio extends its functionalities with a set of plugins.
-You can find detailed information in plugins [documentation](https://verdaccio.org/docs/en/plugins#verdaccio-plugins)
+You can find detailed information in plugins [Documentation](https://verdaccio.org/docs/en/plugins#verdaccio-plugins)

-## <a id="tech-updates"></a> Tech updates
+## Tech Updates

 Verdaccio 4 heavily relies on plugins and provides APIs for developers to build their own plugins.
-We introduced few major changes in development environment to adapt code modulatity, decolupling and typed system.
+We introduced few major changes in the development environment to adapt code modularity, decoupling and typed system.

-Now the main verdaccio module is a powerful CLI to package management and a plugin system to introduce new functionalities.
+Now the main Verdaccio module is a powerful CLI to package management and a plugin system to introduce new functionalities.

-### <a id="verdaccio-eslint-config"></a> Verdaccio eslint config
+### Verdaccio ESLint config

-Verdaccio team uses [@verdaccio/eslint-config](https://github.com/verdaccio/eslint-config-verdaccio) across all the repositories to maintains same coding style.
+Verdaccio Team uses [@verdaccio/eslint-config](https://github.com/verdaccio/eslint-config-verdaccio) across all the repositories to maintain the same coding style.

-### <a id="verdaccio-babel-preset"></a> Verdaccio babel preset
+### Verdaccio Babel Preset

-As babel@7 released in 2018, verdaccio team updated babel dependencies to the latest by creating [@verdaccio/babel-preset](https://github.com/verdaccio/babel-preset)
+As Babel@7 released in 2018, Verdaccio Team updated babel dependencies to the latest by creating [@verdaccio/babel-preset](https://github.com/verdaccio/babel-preset)

-### <a id="vedaccio-ui-plugin"></a> UI Plugin
+### Verdaccio UI Plugin

-Verdaccio provides an easy configuration system to enable / disable of web application.
-Verdaccio is used as E2E tooling system in many platforms and shipping UI along with verdaccio is a non-benifical overhead.
-So we separated the UI module and it's repository for easy development and maintainability.
+Verdaccio provides an easy configuration system to enable/disable of web application.
+Verdaccio is used as End-to-End(E2E) tooling system in many platforms and shipping UI along with Verdaccio is a non-beneficial overhead.
+So we separated the UI module and it's repository for simple & easy development and maintainability.

 You can find UI repository [here](https://github.com/verdaccio/ui).

-### <a id="github-actions"></a> Github actions

-Currently, Github actions in beta and verdaccio used them for release automation.
-Now it is very easy to make the release for the development team.
-We aim to introduce actions at other place after their stable release.

-### <a id="meetup-conferences"></a> Meetup & conferences
+### Meetup & Conferences

-Since verdaccio 3 release, Verdaccio contributors are actively participating in community activities, conferences, meetup and on twitter.
+Since Verdaccio@3.x release, Verdaccio contributors are actively participating in community activities, conferences, meetup and on twitter.

 - [Dot Conference 2018, Paris](https://twitter.com/ayusharma_/status/1060224341768572928)
 - [React day 2018, Berlin](https://twitter.com/verdaccio_npm/status/1067420167867695105)